-In a recent (Zoom, obviously) meeting with a client, we got to discussing the difficulty of finding great technical sales people in engineering.
-This particular client’s internal team had recently hired 10 sales people for business critical roles within the company.
+In a previous meeting with a client, we got to discussing the difficulty of finding great technical sales people in engineering.
+At that time, this particular client’s internal team had recently hired 10 sales people for business critical roles within the company.

 Six months later and only two had worked out.

 That isn’t the first conversation like this we’ve had.
 Finding great engineering sales people is a difficulty for many businesses, and “we have a great product, we just can’t get the right people to sell it!” is a common refrain.